Putin orders troop replenishment in face of Ukraine losses

 Another Russian military expert, Alexei Leonkov, noted that training on complex modern weapons normally takes three years.
 And draftees serve only one year.

-“A draft won’t help that, so there will be no increase in the number of draftees,” Leonkov was quoted as saying by the state RIA Novosti news agency.
+“A draft won’t help that, so there will be no increase in the number of draftees,” the state RIA Novosti news agency quoted Leonkov as saying.

 Fears of a Chernobyl-like disaster have been mounting in Ukraine because of fighting around the Russian-occupied Zaporizhzhia plant.
 Ukraine and Russia have accused each other of shelling the site.